thelastoutpostworkshop/FastDisplayPrototyping/README.md

 All the graphical commands will be preceded by the "display" keyword, for example `display.fillSmoothRoundRect(80,100,20,20,5,0xfde0,0x0);`

 ### Library Size
+The library utilizes a wide range of graphical functions, which can pose a challenge for microcontrollers with limited memory, such as the Arduino Uno or Nano.
+In such cases, you can use the library within an empty sketch to prototype your designs and then copy the code output from the Serial Monitor into your main sketch.
+This approach helps you avoid potential memory issues while still benefiting from the library's functionality.

 [GFX]: https://img.shields.io/badge/GFX-green
 [ESPI]: https://img.shields.io/badge/eSPI-blue